PVoLan/wooden-architecture/Chapter2/index.md

 For example, `CityForecastCache` class relates to `ForecastStorage` and has same visibility as `ForecastStorage`.
 That means UseCase and Logic classes can access `CityForecastCache`, but Network and UI classes can not.

 Because of the reduced visibility, independence constraint for Local entities is relaxed.
 They may depend on same tools and libraries their component depends on.
 That means they, if needed, can be used with Retrofit/Room for automatic parsing.
-It is still recommended to keep Local entity public interface independent, but this is not 100% mandatory.
+It is still recommended to keep Local entity's public interface independent, though.
 In best case, if backend developer API will change some JSON fields, local entity public interface should not change.
 In worst case, it will change, and Logic and UseCase classes using this object will also change, but rest of the application will stay untouched.

 When creating Local entities, you may create them as a completely new entity (with newly created fields. for ex. `MainScreenUseCase.ForecastItem`), or create is as a wrapper over another Entity (global or local - example is `ForecastStorage.CityForecastCache`, which is a wrapper over `CityForecast`).
 As far as all Entities are immutable, both approaches are fine, but when using last one, make sure your wrapper does not disclose unnecessary information of inner object - inner object may be a part of another tier.